asurixyz/LUMEN/README.md

 ## Troubleshooting

-- Blank or “Error loading data”: ensure you’re serving over HTTP and the CSV paths exist.
+- Blank or "Error loading data": ensure you're serving over HTTP and the CSV paths exist.
 - 404 on GitHub Pages: verify exact file and folder casing; paths in HTML must match repository paths.
-- CSV header differences: if a chart doesn’t show expected lines, confirm the header names and adjust the page’s key mapping if needed.
+- CSV header differences: if a chart doesn't show expected lines, confirm the header names and adjust the page's key mapping if needed.

 ## Acknowledgements

 - Charts: Plotly (CDN)
 - CSV parsing: Papa Parse (CDN)

-If you’d like a combined “All Regions” page, a dark theme, or fixed color palettes for specific countries/categories across pages, open an issue or request and I’ll extend the site.
+If you'd like a combined "All Regions" page, a dark theme, or fixed color palettes for specific countries/categories across pages, open an issue or request and I'll extend the site.